Hexarelin (5mg)

 Hexarelin Peptide and Growth Hormone Release

-This clinical study(6) was conducted on 12 subjects (six of pubertal age, six of prepubertal age), 12 subjects (22 to 30 years), and 12 elderly subjects (53 to 79 years) to evaluate the GH releasing potential of the peptide.
-All subjects were either presented with Hexarelin, with GHRH alone, or in combination with arginine.
-In prepubertal children, the GH levels were reportedly elevated by GHRH + arginine combination, while GH levels were not reported to be raised by Hexarelin alone.
-On the other hand, Hexarelin appeared to induce higher GH levels than the increased GH levels induced by GHRH alone and GHRH + arginine combination in pubertal and adult subjects.
-In elderly subjects, Hexarelin reportedly induced higher GH levels in comparison to GHRH, however, the GH levels were apparently lower than GHRH + arginine combination.
-These results suggest that Hexarelin may potentially elevate GH levels in pubertal and adult subjects.
-While it might increase GH levels in elderly and prepubertal subjects, there were no reported significant effects.
+A study(8) was conducted on three groups of research models at the adolescent, maturation, and elderly stages of development to evaluate the GH-releasing potential of the peptide.
+All models were presented with Hexarelin, GHRH alone, or GHRH combined with arginine.
+In adolescent models, the GH levels were reportedly elevated by GHRH + arginine combination, while GH levels did not appear to be raised by Hexarelin alone.
+On the other hand, Hexarelin appeared to induce higher GH levels than the increased GH levels induced by GHRH alone and GHRH + arginine combination in adolescent and mature models.
+In elderly models, Hexarelin reportedly induced higher GH levels in comparison to GHRH.
+However, the GH levels were reportedly lower than GHRH + arginine combination.
+These results suggest that Hexarelin may potentially elevate GH levels in adolescent and mature models.
+While it might increase GH levels in the elderly and adolescent groups, no significant effects were reported.

-Clinical studies(8) have suggested that the acute presentation of Hexarelin may induce positive inotropic activity in the cardiovascular system.
-When presented to seven male subjects, the peptide reportedly increased LVEF ejection rate, possibly without affecting blood pressure.
-When presented to 24 male subjects with coronary artery disease undergoing surgery while under anesthesia, the Hexarelin reportedly exhibited potential to increase cardiac output and increase arterial pressure with no change in heart rate.
-Furthermore, when presented in ischemic rat hearts, Hexarelin possibly restored the electrophysiological properties of the heart cells and inhibited cell apoptosis, thereby producing positive inotropic activity and potentially promoting heart cell survival.(9)
+Studies(10) have suggested that the acute presentation of Hexarelin may induce positive inotropic activity in the cardiovascular system.
+When presented to research models, the peptide reportedly increased the left ventricular ejection fraction (LVEF), possibly without affecting blood pressure.
+When presented to research models of disrupted coronary artery flow, the Hexarelin reportedly exhibited the potential to increase cardiac output and arterial pressure without changing heart rate.
+Furthermore, when presented in ischemic rat hearts, Hexarelin appeared to have restored the electrophysiological properties of the heart cells, and inhibited cell apoptosis, thereby producing positive inotropic activity and potentially promoting heart cell survival.(11)

-Another study(10) was conducted where Hexarelin was presented daily to male rat hearts that were experimentally induced to undergo myocardial infarction.
-The results suggested that the peptide had the potential to increased stroke volume and increase cardiac output, while decreasing peripheral resistance.
+Another study(12) was conducted in which Hexarelin was presented daily to murine heart cells that were experimentally induced to undergo myocardial infarction.
+The results suggested that the peptide had the potential to increase stroke volume and cardiac output while decreasing peripheral resistance.

 Hexarelin Peptide and Composition